A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Breakfast

-A teahouse is a block from the riverfront, across the street from Mya Sati Pagoda, which name I have forgotten.
+A teahouse is a block from the riverfront, across the street from Mya Sati Pagoda, whose name I have forgotten.
 They open as early as 6:30 am.
-Owned by a Chinese family, they offer a few choices of dim sum, omelet, and pork and non-stuff steamed buns.
+Owned by a Chinese family, they offer a few choices of dim sum, omelet, pork, and non-stuffed steamed buns.
 For vegetarians, I’d go for steamed buns without any stuffing (mantou).
 Get a seat outside, and soak yourself in the sun as locals do.

 Visit Mya Sati Pagoda, Radha Krishna Temple, and mosque.